arenaxr/arena-docs/content/tools/persistance.md

 enforced.
 That is to say, the objects do not expire inside @template scenes, but rather activated upon instantiation.

 When a template is loaded, a parent container is first created in the target scene.
-This parent container follows the object id naming sceme: ``templateId::instanceId``, e.g. `myTemplate::instance_0`.
+This parent container follows the object id naming scene: ``templateId::instanceId``, e.g. `myTemplate::instance_0`.

-Then every object inside the designated @template scene is replicated as descendents of the parent container.
+Then every object inside the designated @template scene is replicated as descendants of the parent container.
 In this way, the parent can be repositioned, rotated, or scaled to adjust the template all at once.
 The objects within the template follow the naming scheme ``templateId::instanceId::objectId``, e.g. `myTemplate::instance_0::cube1`.